Training Provably Robust Models by Polyhedral Envelope Regularization: Algorithms

 where $\text{sign}(\cdot)$ returns $+1$ for positive numbers and $-1$ for negative numbers.

 To satisfy the constraint $\Delta^{(min)} \leq \Delta \leq \Delta^{(max)}$, we use a greedy algorithm that approaches this goal progressively.
 That is, we first calculate the optimal $\widehat{\Delta}$ based on Equation~(\ref{eq:holder_optimal}) and check if the constraint $\Delta^{(min)} \leq \Delta \leq \Delta^{(max)}$ is satisfied.
 For the elements where it is not, we clip their values within $[\Delta^{(min)}, \Delta^{(max)}]$ and keep them fixed.
 We then optimize the remaining elements of $\Delta$ in the next iteration and repeat this process until the constraint is satisfied for all elements.
-The pseudo-code is provided as Algorithm~\ref{alg:greedy} in Appendix~\ref{subsec:app_alg_greedy}.
-The output of Algorithm~\ref{alg:greedy} is the optimum of Problem (\ref{eq:bounded_constrained_problem}), i.e., $d_{ic}$.
-We provide the proof in Appendix~\ref{subsec:proof_constrained_bounds}.
-The certified bound in this constrained case is then $\min\{\epsilon, d_c\}$ just as demonstrated by Theorem~\ref{theory:bounds}.
+The pseudo-code is provided as Algorithm~\ref{alg:greedy} below and its optimality is guaranteed.